 As we have seen, a large part of the rebbetzin’s myth stemmed from her being a living embodiment of the conservative ideals of Haredi society.
 The three main elements of her “approach”—patriarchy, the supremacy of Torah study, and modesty—are, in fact, three of the cornerstones of Haredi society in Israel and are important elements of the traditional social order that sanctifies Torah study and enlists the entire society on behalf of this value.
 Foremost among these are the women, who directly assist and enable its existence.
-Additionally, as I mentioned, Haredi society glorifies naïve faith, and the rebbetzin represented and promoted this ideal as well.
+Additionally, as I mentioned, Haredi society glorifies simple faith, and the rebbetzin represented and promoted this ideal as well.
 This naïve faith was expressed both in content, through the presentation of reward and punishment as central motivators of correct behavior, and in form, using homilies, miracle and salvation stories, and practical advice.
 The fact she transmitted her messages through stories about herself and her mother, among other means, should be understood as part of the effort to strengthen her followers’ naïve faith and conservative values, giving them credibility and vibrancy.
 Despite her strong, sometimes extreme conservatism, it cannot the fact of the Rebbetzin Kanievsky phenomenon is an innovation that cannot be ignored.
 It is a phenomenon that reflects the ability of a traditionalist society to innovate its means of entrenching and conserving its way of life.
 In this case, this is accomplished through female leadership that is very distant from any hint of feminism.
 At the end of the day, it remains an instance of female leadership in a patriarchal society.